...

 How do you prepare for mediation?

 Preparing for mediation is something that cannot be done overnight.
 I liken it to studying for a major exam.
 I remember in law school how for most courses there were no daily assignments hand only a midterm and final exam.
 This is very similar to how a divorce or child custody case is set up.
-You have two opportunities 2 make an impact positively in your case.
+You have two opportunities to make an impact positively in your case.
 While I would not say that there are no other important opportunities to do well in your case other than mediation for temporary orders and final orders, certainly it would be aviation that stands out in my mind as being of the most importance.

 Therefore, it would make sense for you to be able to put your best foot forward to prepare more than adequately for mediation.
 If you are struggling with the amount of information presented thus far in today’s blog post that is probably a good sign that you would stand to benefit a great deal from having an experienced family law attorney to represent you in your divorce or child custody case.
 As it pertains to mediation, having an experienced family law attorney can mean a world of difference when it comes to preparing for either of these two types of mediation.
 Think of mediation as an enormously important group activity.
-In a situation like that, you would stand to benefit from having an experienced partner to work alongside rather than must go about preparation all on your own.
+In a situation like that, you would stand to benefit from having an experienced partner to work alongside rather than go about preparation all on your own.
 In this circumstance, your attorney is that experienced partner.

 For instance, suppose that you and your spouse are negotiating final orders regarding the Division of your community estate.
-As a result, having up-to-date figures regarding your retirement accounts, checking and savings account, household debt, mortgages, and other financial realities is of extreme importance.
+As a result, having up-to-date figures regarding your retirement accounts, checking and savings accounts, household debt, mortgages, and other financial realities is of extreme importance.
 Going to mediation without this up-to-date information would not only be a big mistake but what else should be a missed opportunity.
 There are only so many times in a family law case to both you and your Co-parent or opposing party will be present together in a circumstance where everyone’s objective will be to try and settle your case.
 Mediation is one of those times.

 Is mediation necessary even if you and your opposing party have already agreed?

 One of the interesting questions that I’ve received from time to time from people going through divorce or child custody cases is whether it is necessary to even go to mediation if you already have an agreement in place with your spouse or opposing party in a child custody or divorce case.
-The thought would be that because you have already sorted through most of the issues in your case that going to mediation would be redundant or unnecessary.
-I can understand this question given that it may seem like going to mediation won’t solve any issues that have already been solved by you and your opposing party.
+The thought would be that because you have already sorted through most of the issues in your case, going to mediation would be redundant or unnecessary.
+I can understand why you might question the value of mediation if you feel that you and the opposing party have already resolved some issues.

 However, even in these types of situations, I would still recommend that mediation be attended.
-My reasoning for this is that mediation is only informal discussions between you and your opposing party.
+My reasoning for this is that mediation is only an informal discussion between you and your opposing party.
 Rather, the result of mediation is a formal document known as a mediated settlement agreement.
 The mediated settlement agreement contains the totality of the settlements reached by you and your Co-parent or opposing party.
 This document is extremely important because what is settled upon in mediation cannot be changed the day after.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
+Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
 These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family’s life may be impacted by the filing of a divorce or child custody case.

 Share this article